Peñarol: 1980s: First three-time Club World Champions

-After beginning the 1980s with a third-place finish in 1981, Peñarol won the Uruguayan Championship with Fernando Morena and Rubén Paz (the tournament's top scorer).
-The next season the club again won the Copa Libertadores, defeating Cobreloa of Chile 1–0 on a goal from Fernando Morena (the tournament's top scorer with seven goals) in the game's final minutes.
-Later that year the club won the Uruguayan championship and its third Intercontinental Cup, defeating Aston Villa 2–0.
+In 1980, Peñarol placed third, but in 1981 they became Uruguayan champion again, finishing three points ahead of Nacional.
+Key players included Morena and Rubén Paz, the latter being the tournament's top scorer with 17 goals.
+The following season in 1982, Peñarol won the Copa Libertadores again, defeating Cobreloa of Chile away 1–0 with a late goal by Morena, who was the tournament's top scorer with 7 goals.
+In the second half of the year, Peñarol repeated the Uruguayan Championship and won its third Intercontinental Cup by defeating Aston Villa of England 2–0 to become football's first three-time club world champions.

-Despite financial problems during the 1980s, Peñarol won the national championship in 1985 and 1986, and a fifth Copa Libertadores in 1987.
-The club defeated América de Cali 1–0 with a goal by Diego Aguirre in the final seconds of extra time, when a tie would have gone to the Colombians on the goal differential.
-It was the third Copa Libertadores won by Peñarol at the Nacional de Chile, following victories in 1966 and 1982.
+Despite the financial problems the institution began suffering from the mid-1980s, the club won national titles in 1985 and 1986, and the Copa Libertadores in 1987, beating América de Cali 1–0 with a last-minute extra-time goal by Diego Aguirre, when a draw would have crowned the Colombians champions.
+Curiously, this was the third Copa Libertadores title the club won at the Estadio Nacional de Chile, after those in 1966 and 1982.